Talkala logo

 No. Absolutely not.
 Talkala cannot reach 911, 112, 999, or any emergency number.
 Use a real phone for emergencies.

-This is a hard line.
-Browser-based calling cannot guarantee the connectivity, location accuracy, or emergency-service routing that a proper emergency-capable phone provides.
+Browser-based calling cannot guarantee the connection, location accuracy, or emergency routing that emergency-capable phones provide.
 If you need emergency services, use a mobile phone or landline.

 emergency911112safety